-Depending on the type, refrigerators can operate on 120V, 12V or LP gas (requires 12V to light).
+Depending on the type, refrigerators can operate on 120 volt, 12 volt or LP gas (requires 12 volt to light).
+Residential refrigerator uses a compressor to complete the cooling cycle.
+An RV refrigerator operates by absorption exchange of gas to liquid thru heating so it takes an RV refrigerator longer to cool and recover when the doors are opened.
 The RV must be level to operate properly.
 The refrigerator will operate most efficiently when: